DS202-at-ISU/lab-2-lab_2_team_9/README.md

 different aspect of an individual house.
 The expected data range can be found in the summary table for each variable.

-**Step 2 Result:** As a team, we found that

-Sale price is off special interest because it’s the main factor people look at when buying a house.
+**Step 2 Result:** As a team, we found that Sale Price is of special interest because it’s the main factor people look at when buying a house.
 Other factors that could influences are LotArea, Bedrooms, Year the house was built.
 These are some factors that are also special since they could influence the most important variable which is Sale Price.

 **Step 3 Result:**